jessjordan/etl-project/README.md

 3. Load the Data:

         a.
-Using Postgres, create the database and raw tables for data to be loaded into.
+Using Postgres, create the database (spotify_db) and raw tables for data to be loaded into.
         b.
 Run the python file to create the connection, confirm the tables and load the dataframes into the database.

 4. Create a final technical report with the above information and steps required to reproduce your ETL process.